Ukrainian Cyber Alliance: FrolovLeaks

-Operation FrolovLeaks was conducted in December 2016, and produced correspondence of Kyrylo Frolov, the Deputy Director of the CIS Institute (Commonwealth of Independent States) and Press Secretary of the Union of Orthodox Citizens, for the period 1997–2016.
+Operation FrolovLeaks was conducted in December 2016 and revealed correspondence from Kyrylo Frolov, the Deputy Director of the CIS Institute (Commonwealth of Independent States) and Press Secretary of the Union of Orthodox Citizens, spanning the period from 1997 to 2016.
 The correspondence contains evidence of Russia's preparation for aggression against Ukraine (long before 2014).
-It also revealed Frolov's close ties with Sergey Glazyev, the Russian president's adviser on regional economic integration, Moscow Patriarch Vladimir Gundyaev, and Konstantin Zatulin, a member of the Foreign and Defense Policy Council, an illegitimate member of the Russian State Duma and director of the CIS Institute.
+It also revealed Frolov's close ties with Sergey Glazyev, the Russian president's advisor on regional economic integration, Moscow Patriarch Vladimir Gundyaev, and Konstantin Zatulin, a member of the Foreign and Defense Policy Council, an illegitimate member of the Russian State Duma, and director of the CIS Institute.
 The letters mention hundreds of others connected with the subversive activities of Russia's fifth column organizations in Ukraine.

 Hacking of Luhansk intelligence chief

 For some time, UCA activists monitored the computer of the Chief of Intelligence 2 AK (Luhansk, Ukraine) of the Russian Armed Forces.
-This officer sent reports with intelligence obtained with the help of regular Russian unmanned aerial vehicles (UAVs) – Orlan, Forpost and Takhion – which were also used to adjust fire artillery.
+This officer sent reports with intelligence obtained from regular Russian unmanned aerial vehicles (UAVs) – Orlan, Forpost, and Takhion – which were also used to adjust fire artillery.
 Documents have also been published proving the existence of the Russian ground reconnaissance station PSNR-8 "Credo-M1" (1L120) in the occupied territory.
-In July 2017, on the basis of the obtained data, additional reconnaissance was conducted on social networks and the service of the Russian UAV Takhion (servicemen of the 138th OMSBR of the RF Armed Forces Private Laptev Denis Alexandrovich and Corporal Angalev Artem Ivanovich).
+In July 2017, based on the obtained data, additional reconnaissance was conducted on social networks and the Russian UAV Takhion (servicemen of the 138th OMSBR of the RF Armed Forces, Private Denis Alexandrovich Laptev and Corporal Artem Ivanovich Angalev).
 The surveillance provided evidence of troop movements to the Ukraine border in August 2014.
-A list of these soldiers, their personal numbers, ranks, exact job titles, and information on awards for military service in peacetime were published.
-The operation also determined the timeline of the invasion of the Russian artillery unit of the 136th OMSBR in the summer of 2014, from the moment of loading equipment to fortifying in the occupied territory of Ukraine in Novosvitlivka, Samsonivka, and Sorokine (formerly Krasnodon).
+A list of these soldiers, their personal numbers, ranks, exact job titles, and information on awards for military service in peacetime was published.
+The operation also determined the timeline of the Russian artillery unit of the 136th OMSBR's invasion in the summer of 2014, from the moment of loading equipment to fortifying in the occupied territory of Ukraine in Novosvitlivka, Samsonivka, and Sorokine (formerly Krasnodon).

-Hacking of Oleksandr Usovskyi
+Hacking of Alexander Usovsky

-In February and March 2017, the UCA exposed the correspondence of Belarus citizen Alexander Usovsky, a publicist whose articles were often published on the website of Ukrainian Choice, an anti-Ukrainian NGO backed by oligarch Viktor Medvedchuk.
+In February and March 2017, the UCA exposed correspondence between Belarus citizen Alexander Usovsky, a publicist whose articles were often published on the website of Ukrainian Choice, and an anti-Ukrainian NGO backed by oligarch Viktor Medvedchuk.
 Inform Napalm analysts conducted a study of the emails and published two articles on how the Kremlin financed anti-Ukrainian actions in Poland and other Eastern European countries.
-The published materials caused outrage in Poland, the Czech Republic and Ukraine.
+The published materials caused outrage in Poland, the Czech Republic, and Ukraine.
 In an interview with Fronda.pl, Polish General Roman Polko, the founder of the Polish Special Operations Forces, stated his conviction that the anti-Ukrainian actions in Poland and the desecration of Polish monuments in Ukraine were inspired by the Kremlin.
-Polko said that the information war posed a threat to the whole of Europe, and that the Polish radicals were useful idiots manipulated by Russia.
+Polko said that the information war posed a threat to the whole of Europe and that Russia manipulated the Polish radicals.